Infernoi18/portfolio/README.md

-# portfolio
+Kumar Ayush Portfolio
+Welcome to my personal portfolio website.
-It will be a portfolio for showing my work, projects and accomplishments.
+It will be used for showing my work, projects and accomplishments.